fthaule/linux-libmtxorb/README.md

 ## Development

-The driver has been developed on a computer running Linux and is written in C using the ISO C89/C90 standard with portability in mind.
+The driver has been developed on a computer running Linux and is written in C using the ISO C89/C90 standard with portability in mind and utilizes POSIX.
 Tested with GCC v13.3.0.

 ## License